mark-cooper/fad/README.md

 ## Overview

-A FAD deployment creates a [DynamoDB](#) table and functions for a single site.
+A FAD deployment creates a [DynamoDB](#) table and functions to process manifests and provide access to resources.

-Each site is associated with a manifest: a list of EAD resources and where to access them online (optionally protected by HTTP basic auth).
+A manifest is a list of EAD resources and where to find them online.

-## Config

-- site: a unique site code
-- location: url to manifest csv
-- username: basic auth username [optional]
-- password: basic auth password [optional]

-## Functions
+A resource is metadata referring to an EAD file that is publicly available or optionally protected by HTTP basic auth.

+The functions are:

 ### Process